CppPhil/philslib/README.md

 To view the generated html documentation using firefox run:
 `firefox ./doc/html/index.html &`

-## Building the tests
-### Using a GNU/Linux OS
-To build the tests for x86 without optimizations run:
-`bash ./build_tests.sh Debug x86`

-To build the tests for x86 with optimizations run:
-`bash ./build_tests.sh Release x86`

-To build the tests for x64 without optimizations run:
-`bash ./build_tests.sh Debug x64`

-To build the tests for x64 with optimizations run:
-`bash ./build_tests.sh Release x64`

-### Using a Windows OS
-Open a Visual Studio Developer Command Prompt of the
-Microsoft Visual C++ Compiler version to be used (msvc15 or newer).

-To build the tests for x86 without optimizations using msvc15 run:
-`build_tests.bat "Visual Studio 14 2015" Debug x86`

-To build the tests for x86 with optimizations using msvc15 run:
-`build_tests.bat "Visual Studio 14 2015" Release x86`

-To build the tests for x64 without optimizations using msvc15 run:
-`build_tests.bat "Visual Studio 14 2015 Win64" Debug x64`

-To build the tests for x64 with optimizations using msvc15 run:
-`build_tests.bat "Visual Studio 14 2015 Win64" Release x64`

-To build the tests for x86 without optimizations using msvc17 run:
-`build_tests.bat "Visual Studio 15 2017" Debug x86`

-To build the tests for x86 with optimizations using msvc17 run:
-`build_tests.bat "Visual Studio 15 2017" Release x86`

-To build the tests for x64 without optimizations using msvc17 run:
-`build_tests.bat "Visual Studio 15 2017 Win64" Debug x64`

-To build the tests for x64 with optimizations using msvc17 run:
-`build_tests.bat "Visual Studio 15 2017 Win64" Release x64`

-## Running the tests
-To run the tests after having built the tests
-navigate into the subdirectory named
-`Debug_x86`,
-`Release_x86`,
-`Debug_x64`, or
-`Release_x64`,
-depending on which version was built.
-Then run:
-`ctest --verbose .`

 ## Components
 This header-only library in the include subdirectory is sub-divided into 5 parts.